 HMS Nubian as was said before, is not as famous as it deserves to be, but as Alex Clarke has tried to show throughout the series – none of the class though are as famous as they deserve to be, so if you haven’t already, then please go read the series (in order of publication):

 Grand Strategy is often confused with being some sort of concept or idea which makes everything fit, everything magically work, will serve as a solution to every problem.
 In reality it can never be that, because the world is always changing – the future cannot be predicted with absolute plausibility, definitely not certainty.
 Therefore the reality of Grand Strategy is its insurance, its capabilities being procured to provide options for governments to deal with the eventualities which crop up.
-It can be as simple as the build of a railway or securing a stockpile of suitable raw materials, it can be as complicated as ensuring lasting friendships which exist over and above changes in governments.
+It can be as simple as the construction of a railway or securing a stockpile of suitable raw materials, it can be as complicated as ensuring lasting friendships which exist over and above changes in governments.
 These facts were understood in the 1930s, possibly because of the nearness of WWI, possibly because despite claims of ‘peace in our time’ many were very conscious of the possibility of war.
 Yet if Admiral Sir Reginald Bacon’s book, Modern Naval Strategy (1941) – important enough to be published and printed in war time Britain, is anything to go by they weren’t listened to enough.[i]

 That judgement though is something to be taken with a pinch of salt, he’d left the RN twenty years before and despite having an excellent reputation – and certainly writing several very interesting books, useful books, he would have liked to have made a lot more of himself in the navy than he did, probably aspiring to a position equivalent to that of Jackie Fisher.
 What matters though is not any of this, but a description which starts at the bottom ofp58 of Modern Naval Strategy¸ as if it has no significance “These are general utility vessels, large enough in these days to do the work of small cruisers, but their main use is with a battle fleet, to attack and ward off enemy…” he is describing destroyers and the only large destroyer the RN had in 1939 when this book was being written, were the Tribal class.[ii]
 Why does this description, by this retired, slightly bitter Admiral matter, because Bacon was important – even from outside the navy he had a following within, his words carried weight, otherwise why else in times of rationing and convoy would they printed.
 More so the fact that such an individual, pre-disposed and suitable equipped, to pick apart anything he could about the current strategy, describes it in such terms is perhaps the best testimony, that Tribal class destroyers were a great example of the reality of Grand Strategy.